Ishant009/Git-bash/README.md

 		git config --global core.editor "code --wait"

-Repository Commands
+# Repository Commands
-git init
+* git init

-Create brand new repositorie(reps) on your computer. git clone
+		* Create brand new repositorie(reps) on your computer.

+* git clone

-Copy existing repos from somewhere else to your local computer git status
+		* Copy existing repos from somewhere else to your local computer.

+* git status

-Check the status of a repo.
+		* Check the status of a repo.

-Useful Commands
+# Useful Commands
-ls - Used to list files and directories mkdir - Used to create a new directory cd - Used to change directories rm- Used to remove files and directories git status
+		1. ls - Used to list files and directories.

+		2. mkdir - Used to create a new directory.

+		3. cd - Used to change directories.

+		4. rm- Used to remove files and directories.